balavenkataraman123/visual_inertial_odometry/README.md

 So screw it.
 Here you go.
 Post any issues you have and I'll try to get around to answering/fixing them.
 I'm using an OAK-D DepthAI camera (OpenCV AI Kit - Depth) but you can write your own driver also.

-I can view the pose in Unity using this script (be sure to set the exe path to where you built the VIO):
+I can view the pose in Unity using this script.
+Be sure to set the exe path to where you built the VIO, and to create a parent transform in the editor to scale the position):
+Make sure the IMU outputs the correct rotation.
+That's on you.
+Also provide the baseline in cm.

 ```csharp
 using System;